monash-emu/AuTuMN/README.md

 ![](https://github.com/monash-emu/AuTuMN/workflows/Continuous%20Integration/badge.svg)

-This project is a disease modelling framework, written in Python.
+This is a disease modelling project, written in Python.
 It is currently being applied to tuberculosis and COVID-19.
 This project is used and maintained by the Monash Univeristy Epidemiological Modelling Unit.

+AuTuMN uses the SUMMER disease modelling framework, which is [documented here](http://summerepi.com/) with examples and an API reference.

 See [this guide](./docs/setup.md) for information on how to set up this project.